Sep 24, 20194 min

 Taking just a handful of wool fibres and stabbing them with a special needle, you too can make gorgeous little sculptures!
 And who knew that repeatedly stabbing something could be so bloomin' therapeutic?

-If you would like to have a go for yourself, I am sharing my needle-felted mouse tutorial here.
-The wool and supplies are pretty easy to source online and in your local art shops but we will be adding kits soon so that you can get exactly what you need straight from us.
+If you would like to have a go for yourself, I am sharing our needle-felted mouse tutorial below.
+The wool and supplies are pretty easy to source online but if you're just starting, we have created a kit with everything you need inside!
+Check out the kit here

 Firstly, pull your wool gently to part the fibres and take a small piece to make the head.
-Wrap it around your needle, pull it off and, holding one end, stab it with the needle to mash the fibres together.
+Wrap it around your finger, pull it off and place it on a felting mat or a bath sponge.
+Holding one end, stab it with the needle to mash the fibres together.
 You will soon see that it is starting to felt.
 Work all over the top and under the chin, keeping hold of the loose fibres at the neck.

 Wrap a tiny amount around your needle to make a nose.
 Felt it with a few stabs and attach to the face by stabbing through the larger end of the nose into the head.
 It looks a little funny at this stage but don't worry!

 TOP TIP: I have used coarse sheep's wool for the core as it felts quickly.
 But I am going to be covering this with soft merino wool fibres for a super soft finish.
 These wool fibres look paler in the photos.